Upcoming Events - Radford News Journal

 Storytime at the Radford Public Library

-Come join us for weekly storytimes at the library!
+Come join us for weekly storytimes at the library.
 Storytimes are designed to promote pre-reading skills and a love of books.
-We share books, finger-plays, songs, and other activities that parents and caregivers can repeat at home.
-No sign-up required, just drop in!
-Ages 0-2: Wednesdays and Thursdays; 10 – 10:30 a.m.; Ages 3 and up: Wednesdays and Thursdays; 11 – 11:45 a.m.
+We share books, finger-plays, songs and other activities that parents and caregivers can repeat at home.
+No sign-up is required, just drop in.
+Ages 0-2: Wednesdays and Thursdays from 10 – 10:30 a.m.; Ages 3 and up: Wednesdays and Thursdays from 11 – 11:45 a.m.

 Community Health Center of the NRV helps adults access VA health coverage